FireFighterMeshNet/mesh-node/crates/ffmn/README.md

 for installation instructions.
 Choose the `no_std` option for the `exp32` with `Xtensa` architecture.

+Note: Modifies environment variables as indicated in the ps1 file saved to `%userprofile%/export-esp.ps1`

 # Flash and run
 After following installation you should have `cargo` and `espflash` installed so `cargo run --release` when the board is plugged in should work.
 If it hangs on `Connecting...` cancel the command (`Ctrl-c`) and try again or try pressing the `RESET` button of the development board.